vmware-tanzu/community-edition/addons/maintainer-docs/content/_index.md

 User managed packages are those that are available to be installed by an end user to a running cluster.
 These packages are optional installs, not required by TCE to manage or run clusters.
 Examples of user-managed packages are Contour, Harbor, Grafana, etc.

-How to create a package

-1. Do this
-2. Do that
-3. ...